carpentries-incubator/genome-mining/_episodes/04-bigscape.md

 An easy way to prospect your results is by opening the `index.html` file with a browser (Firefox, Chrome, Safari, etc.).
 In order to do this, you need to go to your local machine and locate in the folder where you want to store your BiG-SCAPE results.
-Now copy your `output_100622/` folder to your local machine:
+Now we compress the folder `output_100622/` and download it to your local machine.

 ~~~
-$ scp -r <serveradress>:~/gm_workshop/results/genome_mining/bigscape/output_100622/ .
+$ cd ~/pan_workshop/results/bigscape/
+$ zip output_220124.zip output_220124
+$ ls
 ~~~
 {: .language-bash}

+In the JupyterHub we navigate to the folders and go to `/pan_workshop/results/bigscape` and select the one we just created `output_220124.zip` and download it.

-Open your `index.html` with a browser:
+On your local computer we unzip the files and open `output_220124/index.html` with a browser:

 ~~~
 $ firefox output_100622/index.html # If you have Firefox available, otherwise open it using the GUI.
 ~~~